Cait Molden, NY

-Cait is a NYC-based writer and comedian who graduated from the University of Florida with a BA in History.
-Originally, she wanted to work in politics, but didn’t look great in a pants suit.
-She has lived in Florida, China and France.
-She has worked as a marketing copy writer, an associate editor for a magazine, and a ghostwriter.
-She founded a comedy website, where she writes for blogs, sketch comedy, and live performances across the city.
+Cait is a New York City-based writer and comedian who graduated from the University of Florida with a BA in History and has lived in Florida, China, and France.
+Originally, she wanted to work in politics, but she didn’t look great in a pants suit.
+She has worked as a marketing copywriter, an associate editor for a magazine, and a ghostwriter.
+She founded a comedy website where she write for blogs, does sketch comedy, and does live performances across the city.
 Her at-home-co-worker is a bulldog named Beyonce.

 As a Story Terrace writer, Cait interviews customers and turns their life stories into books.
-Get to know her better: you can read an autobiographical story of her own below.
-Get in touch today to work with her!
+Get to know her better by reading her autobiographical anecdote below.

-For an American, living in the Shaanxi Province in China is like being an island, miles away from anything familiar.
-Coffee is a novelty, only sold after 4pm.
+For an American, living in the Shaanxi Province of China is like being on an island, miles away from anything familiar.
+Coffee is a novelty, only sold after 4:00 p.m.
 Toilets are literal holes in the ground.
-TV has only 10 channels and every single one is showing a subtitled rerun of Gossip Girl.
+The TV has only ten channels and every single one is showing a subtitled rerun of Gossip Girl.
 I was an idealistic college student, and it was all exhilarating and offbeat.
 A landscape of people and rituals I could conquer.
 It was my own little manifest destiny.

 I landed with another American student as a roommate, and we both tried hard to blend in.
-We were blonde and bright eyed, often speaking too softly for anyone to understand.
+We were blonde and bright-eyed, often speaking too softly for anyone to understand.
 We bought local clothes.
 We wore socks with sandals to keep out the dust.
-We started eating from strange food from street carts.
-We wanted to be people of the world, instead of just Americans.
+We started eating strange food from street carts.
+We wanted to be people of the world instead of just Americans.

-After 3 weeks, we were over it.
+After three weeks, we were over it.
 We wanted coffee.
 We wanted toilet seats.
 We wanted french fries.

 “Peanut butter!” she squeaked out, excited and proud.